 - Transparent and honest communication,

-- caring about what other colleagues think and how they feel, and
+- Caring about what other colleagues think and how they feel, and

-- showing respect for any type of diversity.
+- Showing respect for any type of diversity.

 It takes an entire team and everyone’s efforts to build collaboration.
-To help you make that process easier, we covered a list of the most practical ways to achieve collaboration.
-We hope you’ll soon be able to experience all the benefits of working in a collaborative team.
+Hopefully, you’ll put the tips we’ve listed here to good use and experience all the benefits of working in a collaborative team.